 Raspberry Pi is incredible for many reasons.
-But it does lack a bit of horse power.
+Sadly it does lack a bit of horse power.
 But that can be fixed with some plugins for caching.
 For example, when a new visitor comes to your page, he is served a html page that has been prepared beforehand.
 That way, the page does not have to be generated for each visit.
 This does not happen for logged in users, such as the site administrator.
 Other users will get a cached html page which will be displayed much faster.
 This way you will not lose impatient visitors to your site, so it’s a pretty good thing to do.

 My plugin, that displays the measurements, relies on one specific plugin – Quick Cache.
 I have chosen this particular plugin because of its simplicity to set up.
 You can use other plugins, but you will have to modify my plugin.
 If you do not, then the graph will display cached values, which is not good.
 If you decide to use Quick Cache, you should not have any problems.
 It contains one line that prevents Quick Cache working on pages that display the measurements graph.

 To install Quick Cache, go to your dashboard, plugins and select add new.
 Search for Quick cache, install it and activate it.
 Your dashboard menu will have another entry called Quick Cache, choose config options.
 The setup itself is really simple, there are only two things you need to change.
-First enable quick cache by clicking on Enabled.
+First, enable quick cache by clicking on Enabled.
 In cache expiration time, you can set how long you want to keep the cached files.
 I myself have chosen to use 604800 seconds.
 This means that the cache will be automatically deleted in 7 days.
 You can use a shorter time if you wish, it’s up to you.
 Do not forget to save the new settings.Now you have to test if caching is working.
 Log out from your page or open it with another browser.
 When you visit a page for the first time, its cached page will be generated.
 View the source (usually with ctr+u) of the page.
-In the bottom it must contain something similar to the picture below.
+In the bottom, it must contain something similar to the picture below.

 Extra speedAfter installing and confirming, that this plugin indeed does work, you can take another step.
-Lets look at an example.
-If a page is not cached, then the very first visitor of a certain page will trigger the process.
+Let’s look at an example.
+If a page is not cached, then the very first visit to a certain page will trigger the process.
 This means he will have to wait for the cache to be generated and displayed.
 You can bypass this waiting by visiting the page yourself.
 To avoid manual work, I’ve created a simple script, that does that instead of you.
-First you need to create your sitemap.
+First, you need to create your sitemap.
 I recommend the Google sitemap plugin, that has been tested multiple times with the python script.
 Install it and it should place your sitemap somewhat like this raspberryweather.com/sitemap.xml.
 If you will not be using a domain, it will look something like this 184.108.40.206/sitemap.xml.
 Either way, get the correct url by clicking on settings in the plugin list.
 The Google sitemap plugin will open and your sitemap xml is displayed in the end of the second paragraph.
 Copy it.
 You should also install cURL so this sitemap will be built automatically.
 Do this with the

 sudo apt-get install php5-curlcommand.
 Do not forget to restart Apache with